TheTaylorLee/SandboxToolkit/README.md

     3. When prompted to select a Python app be sure to select the app located at c:\python<X>\python.exe, and select always
     4. When asked to pick a default browser choose Chrome.
 Useful if using Nordvpn.
     5. Be patient some steps take longer than others.
-    6. When presented install wizards, click through" -ForegroundColor Green Pause
+    6. When presented install wizards, click through
+    7. When the Powershell 7 (pwsh.exe) window is shown, close it or the next install step will hang." -ForegroundColor Green Pause

     # Clone repo and scripts for running